wernerb/alfen_wallbox/README.md

-# Alfen Wallbox (EVSE) - HomeAssistant Integration
+# Alfen Wallbox - HomeAssistant Integration

 This is a custom component to allow control of Alfen Wallboxes in [HomeAssistant](https://home-assistant.io).